jptrainor/documin/README.md

 ## Credits

 The simple single file structure of documin.php was inspired by, and derived from, [Encode Explorer] (http://encode-explorer.siineiolekala.net).
 Everything that didn't meet the *documin* requirements was removed from the original Encode Explorer code.
 New code was added to support file id generation, database management, and file linking by id.

-Jim Trainor
-3 June 2014
+The database is [SQLite](http://www.sqlite.org).